Shadowigor/gmusic-tools/README.md

 sudo apt-get install python

+The scripts only work with python2 (yet) and not with python3.
 To install the gmusicapi type in the following command:

 pip install gmusicapi